 Will Alaska really pay me to move there?

-So, I guess it’s time to squash the rumors that you can move to Alaska for free or get paid to move to Alaska.
+It’s time to squash the rumors that you can move to Alaska for free or get paid to move to Alaska.
 They're not true.

 It's unfortunate, I know.